Let's face it, removing a SIM card from your iPhone can be tricky. It can be especially finicky if you've lost your SIM eject tool.

 Apple Devices that Support eSIM

-We're constantly expanding our list of compatible devices, and that full list can be found here.
+We're constantly expanding our list of compatible devices.
 This list includes Apple, Android, and other third-party devices.
 As of writing this in November 2021, the following Apple devices are eSIM compatible for most regions:

 - iPhone 13